Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 The following topics are needed extremely rarely and even in the case that what is currently offered isn't enough for the asset you want to create, it is best to ask on Discord first, as synchronizing with others might allow other assets to reuse work needed for what your asset needs - thus making creation of similar assets easier in the future.

 ## ADVANCED: The Points-tab

+> __OUTDATED__: This section is outdated as of the body rework and is pending rewrite.
+>
+> Reason: The body rework included a change that layers can no longer have their own points.
+> All points are now managed and assigned through templates and the tab edits templates directly.

 The Points-tab lets you manage the points for all layers.